New staff member brings valuable expertise to Council

 Community Corner: Prince William Sound Natural History Symposium goes virtual

-The third annual Prince William Sound Natural History Symposium, held on May 24, 2021, featured 20 speakers and over 260 participants.
+By Betsi Oliver Outreach Coordinator The third annual Prince William Sound Natural History Symposium, held on May 24, 2021, featured 20 speakers and over 260 participants.
 The Prince William Sound Stewardship Foundation hosts this annual event.
-The foundation is a small volunteer-led nonprofit dedicated to keeping Prince William Sound healthy, clean, and wild, for all to enjoy.
-The Council helped sponsor the event and assisted the planning effort.
+The foundation is a small volunteer-led nonprofit dedicated to keeping Prince William Sound healthy, clean, and wild, for all … Read more

 From Alyeska: Annual health fair held online